odcinek/sonosblue/README.md

 That solution is very limited, as it:
 * does not provide multiple bluetooth targets
 * works only with line-in enabled speakers
+* requires standalone peripheral

 Enter this effort.
-It should be possible to hack it together, with bluetooth capable home server / rapsberry pi.
+It should be possible to hack it together, on bluetooth capable home server / rapsberry pi.

 # Contributing